jbosstools/jbosstools-central-webpage/README.md

 ## Contribute fixes and features

-_JBoss Central web page_ is open source, and we welcome anybody that wants to participate and contribute!
+_Red Hat Central web page_ is open source, and we welcome anybody that wants to participate and contribute!

 If you want to fix a bug or make any changes, please log an issue in